As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Preventing and Removing Ice

 The best way to prevent ice from building up on your vehicle is to keep it parked in the garage, and if you can’t do that then you should consider buying a quality car cover.
-There are also portable garage options at HarborFreight for as low as $199.99.
-Try to keep your car covered as much as possible to prevent snow and ice build up.
+There are also portable garage options for as low as $200.
+Try to keep your car covered as much as possible in the winter to prevent snow and ice build up.
+Your paint will last a lot longer!

 Once snow or ice builds up on your car you’ll need to remove it.
 Start your car so it can warm up while you remove the ice and snow.
 If you have remote start, that’s even better.
 Just know, it is not good for your engine to be left idling in the cold weather for large amounts of time.
 For a quick 5-10 minutes, it’ll be okay.
 But, don’t let it sit for too long.

-Get a high quality ice scraper that doubles as a snow brush to remove ice from your entire car.
+Get a couple high quality ice scrapers with snow brushes to remove ice from your entire car.
 The brush needs to be soft enough that it won’t scratch your paint, and the scraper needs to be able to get off all the ice on your windshield.

 Protecting the Undercarriage and Preventing Rust

 If you don’t have rust and your vehicle is still fairly new and/or in good shape, then go out and buy some WD-40 Specialist Corrosion Inhibitor Spray.
-It’s less than $10 and has been tested thoroughly by many people on YouTube – so it’s safe to say this is the most effective protection you’ll get for the winter under $10.
+This stuff is magic for rust protection and has been tested thoroughly by many people on YouTube – so it’s safe to say this is the most effective protection you’ll get for the winter under $20.
 Apply this to all the parts behind your wheels and all the exposed metal under your vehicle.

-There are other rust inhibitor products you can try, and if you’re a professional detailer or mobile detailer – then consider offering this to your clients during and before the winter weather arrives.
-The best overall rust inhibitor on the market is easily Fluid Film.
+If you’re a professional detailer or mobile detailer you should consider offering rust prevention services to your clients before the winter weather arrives.

-There are also attachments for your pressure washer that will allow you to clean the undercarriage of any vehicle, such as the Kohree Undercarriage Pressure Washer Cleaner Attachment, which comes with 3 other attachments to help you get the right angle when going under the vehicle.
-It makes cleaning the undercarriage and getting rid of salt a lot easier, so it’s definitely something you should buy if you do this for a living and clean multiple cars a week.
+There are also attachments for your pressure washer that will allow you to clean the underside of any vehicle, such as the Kohree Undercarriage Pressure Washer Attachment.
+This comes with 3 fittings to help you get the right angle when going under the vehicle.
+It makes cleaning the underside and getting rid of salt a lot easier, so it’s definitely something you should buy if you do this for a living and clean multiple cars a week.

 Protecting Your Car’s Paint in Winter Weather